Joseph-Les/CRUDInPython/README.md

 **Testing**

+To ensure the functionality of the module, follow these steps to test it using a Jupyter Notebook.

-1. Ensure you your mongo database server is running.
-Gather the DB name and the user to be used.
+1. Ensure your MongoDB server is running.
+Gather your database name and the user credentials..

 	1A.
-If you would like, create a new user to interact with the database:
+Create a new user (optional):

     	db.createUser ({ user: "<name of the user>", pwd: "<password>", roles [( role: "readWrite", db: "<name of database>" }] })

-2. After successfully gathering your DB and User information, start a new Jupyter Notebook.
+2. Start a new Jupyter Notebook.
 3. Insert the test script into the first cell of the Jupyter Notebook.
-Replace user, passwprd, host, port, db, collection, with your own user information.
+Replace user, password, host, port, db, and collection with your own user information.
-4. If using a different database, please edit the Create and Read method to match your collection.
+4. Edit the Create and Read methods to match your collection if using a different database structure.
-5. Create a python script within the same directory of your Jupyter Notebook, using animal_shelter.py
+5. Create a Python script within the same directory as your Jupyter Notebook, named animal_shelter.py, containing the AnimalShelter class definition.
-6. Execute the code in Jupyter Notebook.
+6. Execute the code in the Jupyter Notebook to test the Create and Read functionalities.

+By following these instructions, you should be able to reproduce and test the functionality of the Animal Shelter CRUD operations module.